-I recently spent a few days at Lake Austin Spa Resort (more coming on that soon) and while I was there, I attended a cooking demonstration where one of the resort’s talented chefs made sausages from scratch.
+I recently spent a few days at Lake Austin Spa Resort and while I was there, I attended a cooking demonstration where one of the resort’s talented chefs made sausages from scratch.

 Lake Austin had kindly let me steal…ahem, borrow the recipe so I can share it with you.
 The recipe is for beef and pork sausages with dried apricots and pistachios.
 Obviously, if nuts mean you have to reach for an epi-pen, leave them out!

 Whether it’s for your Thanksgiving meal, Christmas lunch, a treat at the weekend (why not?!) or you’re generally too suspicious of mass-manufactured sausages and their contents, here’s…

 Recipe: Beef and pork sausage with dried apricots and pistachios